nlohmann/json/doc/mkdocs/docs/api/basic_json/accept.md

 1. Reads from a compatible input.
 2. Reads from a pair of character iterators

-    The value_type of the iterator must be a integral type with size of 1, 2 or 4 bytes, which will be interpreted respectively as UTF-8, UTF-16 and UTF-32.
+    The value_type of the iterator must be an integral type with size of 1, 2 or 4 bytes, which will be interpreted respectively as UTF-8, UTF-16 and UTF-32.

 Unlike the [`parse`](parse.md) function, this function neither throws an exception in case of invalid JSON input